Language

 It won’t take long to see why this ski resort regularly wins Australia’s Best Ski Resort at the World Ski Awards.
 Okay, Thredbo might not be the biggest ski resort you’ve ever seen, however, its respectable steeps and seemingly endless trails make it worth ripping.
 Our top pick is the Supertrail, Australia’s longest ski run at a respectable two miles long.
 But if you’re not into riding lengthy runs, don’t worry.
 Thredbo has plenty of varied terrain across 32 miles for every type of rider, including backcountry bros and powder hounds, and total newbies.
 Looking for air over magic carpets?
 You’ll be stoked with your pick of four terrain parks!

 Aim for the top, and Thredbo gives you lift access to Mount Kosciuszko, Australia’s highest peak.
 You can definitely rely on freshies from there!
-Oh, and you can’t arrive at the summit without ringing the bell on top of Karel’s T-Bar to announce you’re at Australia’s highest lifted point.
+Oh, and you can’t arrive at the summit without ringing the bell on top of Karel’s T-Bar to announce you’re at highest lifted point.
 If it’s not on the ‘Gram, though, did it really happen?

-Another must-do is a stop at Eagles Nest, Australia’s highest on-mountain restaurant at 6,354 feet.
+Another must-do is a stop at Eagles Nest, highest on-mountain restaurant in the country at 6,354 feet.
 Check out the insane views, order a butterscotch schnapps, and ride down to continue the party in Thredbo’s vibrant Euro-style village.
 Thredbo’s village is pretty much made for après-ski lovers with legendary spots such as First Base – with dancing, DJs, and retro ski-wear encouraged – and Alpine Bar for rad live tunes.
 There’s also plenty of shopping, spas, and a leisure center, complete with an Olympic-sized pool and rock-climbing wall.
 Dreamy.

 Top tip: You’ve got to try Sunrise Sessions, one of Thredbo’s iconic mountain experiences.
 Catch the sunrise from the resort’s highest lift-accessible point, fuel up with a delicious breakfast at Eagles Nest, and score freshies down Oz’s longest trail.
 It’s what heaven is made of, right?